osainz59/Ask2Transformers/README.md

 # Ask2Transformers - Zero Shot Domain Labelling with Pretrained Transformers

-This repository contains the code for the work Ask2Transformers - Zero Shot Domain Labelling with Pretrained Transformers accepted on [GWC2020](http://globalwordnet.org/global-wordnet-conferences-2/).
+This repository contains the code for the work Ask2Transformers - Zero Shot Domain Labelling with Pretrained Transformers accepted in [GWC2020](http://globalwordnet.org/global-wordnet-conferences-2/).

 The Ask2Transformers work aims to automatically annotate textual data without any supervision.
-Given a particular set of labels (BabelDomains, WNDomains, ...), the system have to classify the data without previous examples.
-This work is based on Transformers library and it's pretrained LMs.
-For this particular resource we evaluated the systems on BabelDomains dataset (Camacho-Collados and Navigli, 2017) achieving 92.14 of accuracy on domain labelling.
+Given a particular set of labels (BabelDomains, WNDomains, ...), the system has to classify the data without previous examples.
+This work uses the Transformers library and its pretrained LMs.
+We evaluate the systems on BabelDomains dataset (Camacho-Collados and Navigli, 2017) achieving 92.14% accuracy on domain labelling.

 A2T Domains (A2TD) is a resource generated as part of the Ask2Transformers work.
-It consists of WordNet synsets automatically annotated with domain information, such us BabelDomains labels.
-You can find the publicly available annotations [here](https://adimen.si.ehu.es/web/A2TD) as long as some pretrained models.
+It consists of WordNet synsets automatically annotated with domain information, such as BabelDomains labels.
+You can find the publicly available annotations and pre-trained models  [here](https://adimen.si.ehu.es/web/A2TD).

 ## Topic classification just with non task specific pretrained models